Diocese of Peoria: Sexual abuse

 In August 2013, the Diocese of Peoria settled a sexual abuse lawsuit for $1.35 million.
-The plaintiff, Andrew Ward, had accused Thomas Maloney, a diocese priest, of molesting him during the 1990's when he was eight years old.
-The lawsuit claimed that Bishop Myers allowed Maloney to remain in ministry despite evidence of prior sexual abuse.
-Maloney was later accused of sexual abuse by three more victims.
+The plaintiff, Andrew Ward, had accused Thomas Maloney of molesting him during the 1990s when he was eight years old.
+The lawsuit claimed that Bishop Myers allowed Maloney to remain in ministry, despite evidence of prior sexual abuse.

-In February 2018, Jenky was sued along with the other Catholic bishops in Illinois.
-Two of the plaintiffs claimed sexual abuse by priests in the Diocese of Peoria during the 1970's and 1980's.
-Attorney for the plaintiffs accused Jenky of providing incomplete lists of priests who were considered credibly accused of sexual abuse.
-The diocese denied the charges.
+In November 2018, the diocese removed three retired priests, George Hiland, Duane Leclercq, and John Onderko, from public ministry after determining that all three had credible accusations of sexual abuse of minors.

+In May 2023, Illinois Attorney General Kwame Raoul released an investigative report about sexual abuse of minors by Catholic clergy in Illinois.
+For the Diocese of Peoria, Raoul reported 51 priests with credible accusations of sexual abuse by 142 accusers.
+The diocese said that none of these priests were still in ministry and all of them had been reported to authorities.